 A CMS or website builder’s range of tools are the very formula you need for creating, growing, and managing your site.
 The fewer features you have, the less your website can do.

-Our research found Wix was the best ‘generic’ website builder with ecommerce functionality.
-It has three ecommerce specific price plans, which come with zero transaction fees, the ability to sell digital and physical products, and support for 13 different payment providers.
+Our research found Wix was the best “generic’” website builder with ecommerce functionality.
+It has three ecommerce specific price plans, which come with zero transaction fees, the ability to sell digital and physical products, and support for 15+ different payment providers.

-Weebly also has three ecommerce price plans.
+Weebly’s ecommerce options come included in all its plans, even the free plan!.
 It lets you sell digital, physical, and service products, and gives you the ability to create coupons and send abandoned cart recovery emails.

-WordPress is a CMS, which means ecommerce isn’t much of a priority in its eyes.
-You can integrate its ecommerce specific plugin, WooCommerce, which gives you one-click refunds and a few other features.
+WordPress isn’t built for ecommerce, but you can integrate its ecommerce specific plugin, WooCommerce, which gives you one-click refunds and plenty of other features.

 To blog or not to blog, that is the question.
 Of course, the answer is yes – blogging keeps your audience up to date with your latest offerings.
 It’s also great for SEO (search engine optimization), which we’ll get into later.